 Boris Johnson will be the next Prime Minister of the United Kingdom.

 It seems certain now that the former Mayor of London will soon take up a new role in 10 Downing Street, replacing Theresa May as Prime Minister.
-While Jeremy Hunt, Sajid Javid and Michael Gove remain in the race, Johnson is exponentially more popular than each of them with his fellow Tory parliamentarians.

 And much like your average Tory parliamentarian, in the three years since Brexit, Johnson has made several remarks betraying a staggering ignorance of Ireland, the Irish border, and Anglo-Irish relations.

 Johnson's harmful remarks are by no means limited to Irish people, we should quickly note.
 He has referred to Muslim women who wear the niqab as "letter boxes" and "bank robbers" at a time when Islamophobic crime in his country is skyrocketing.

 A trenchant supporter of Britain's colonial past, he has referred to people in the Commonwealth as "cheering crowds of flag-waving piccaninnies" – a racist term for African children.
 While a journalist, he wrote that Tony Blair would be greeted in Africa by "tribal warriors" who "will all break out in watermelon smiles to see the big white chief".

 Boris didn't lick these traits off a stone, either.
 Asked what Margaret Thatcher would have said about the Irish border discussion, Boris' father Stanley said: "She would have said 'It is quite intolerable that this whole question of the Northern Ireland border has come to dominate the proceedings'.
 She would have said: 'Look, If the Irish want to shoot each other, they will shoot each other - whether there's a hard border or not.
 That is something the Irish will do.'"